 The AU comprises around 200 staff based in a number of locations across the UK.

-The OCU is coordinating HMRC’s crackdown on offshore tax evasion.
-The OCU comprises around 100 offshore tax investigators and their responsibility includes the UK Switzerland Tax Agreement that entered into force on 1 January 2013.
+The OCU is coordinating HMRC’s crackdown on offshore tax evasion and comprises 100 offshore tax investigators.
+Their responsibility includes the dealing with the legacy of the UK Switzerland Tax Agreement that entered into force on 1 January 2013.
 HMRC states that the OCU "will look to fully exploit the increasing amount of offshore information at HMRC's disposal, including bank account data."

 HMRC highlights that the system holds data including income, interest from bank accounts, ownership of businesses and data from tax authorities in other countries.
 The system uses analytics to identify connections that show true levels of income and spending that can reveal those evading their taxes.

-The current environment means the likelihood of an enquiry from HMRC is high.
-For high net wealth individuals (HNWIs) and their advisors, the key focus should be on being prepared.
-By undertaking reviews of their tax affairs at an early stage, in addition to substantially minimising future compliance costs, HNWIs can gain a sense of certainty and peace of mind that a strategy is in place should HMRC choose to enquire at a later date.
+Consequently there is a high likelihood of an enquiry from HMRC for high net wealth individuals (HNWIs).
+HNWIs and their advisors need to be prepared.
+By undertaking reviews of their tax affairs at an early stage, in addition to substantially minimising future compliance costs, HNWIs can gain a sense of certainty and peace of mind that a strategy is in place should HMRC write to them.

-KPMG is able to provide an objective opinion on whether a client’s tax affairs would be robust if HMRC challenged the position.
-Where a review is undertaken, if HMRC were then to ask additional questions we should be able to help achieve early resolution of the issues as much of the work will already have been undertaken.
-If you engage our review services from an early stage, we can help you to maximise readiness in the event of an enquiry.
+KPMG is able to provide advice on whether a client’s tax affairs are likely to be robust if HMRC challenged the position.
+Where a review is undertaken, if HMRC was then to ask additional questions we should be able to help achieve early resolution of the issues as much of the work will already have been undertaken.
+Engaging our help from an early stage should help ensure that clients are prepared should an enquiry arise.

-For those who have already had an enquiry opened or who have received a letter from HMRC about overseas assets, our team is on hand to assist.
+For those already under enquiry or who have received a letter from HMRC about overseas assets, our team is on hand to assist.
 Our focus is on ensuring that any HMRC intervention is handled efficiently and effectively.
 KPMG was recently instructed to act in a long running investigation which the client’s existing tax advisors were unable to resolve, where the client was incurring substantial fees over a period of approximately three years.
 Our private client team and tax investigation specialists were able to offer a multi-disciplinary approach, using a combination of thorough understanding of the tax legislation and engagement management, giving HMRC the necessary assurance at each stage that all risks had been cleared.
-The final settlement was ultimately less than the amount HMRC had originally claimed was due and settlement was achieved within four months.
+Within four months of KPMG’s involvement the matter had been resolved.